leoreigoto/leoreigoto.github.io/README.md

 # Welcome to my github
-I established this page in October 2023.
-Initially, I'll be uploading some of my older codes, which are primarily straightforward tasks.
-Unfortunately, many of my projects were developed for commercial purposes, and I can't share the actual code here.
-However, for a select few, I've received permission to share descriptions and screenshots.
-So, please note that not all projects will have the accompanying code.

-I also plan to embark on some side projects and publish them here.
-I encourage you to check back occasionally for updates!

 I'm a machine learning researcher with a deep passion for machine learning and computer vision.
 Contributed to a university AI research group for three years and authored an article on Zika Virus detection in mosquitoes.
 I hold a bachelor's in Control and Automation Engineering and am pursuing a master's in